Scorbutics/ruby-for-android5/README.md

 Compilation
 ====

-Start the CMake configuration of the project with `cmake -DCMAKE_TOOLCHAIN_FILE=arm64-v8a-android-toolchain.cmake .` from the root folder
+Start the CMake configuration of the project with `./configure` from the root folder

 Installation
 ====